Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Introduction

-Beyond applying orthogonalization, a key innovation of Muon is the use of a more GPU-friendly method---specifically, Newton-Schulz iterations (typically with five steps)---to perform inexact orthogonalization, which makes Muon well-suited for modern foundation model training.
-In fact, several earlier methods, including spectral gradient descent \cite{carlson2015stochastic,carlson2015stochastic1,carlson2015preconditioned} and orthogonalized gradient descent \cite{tuddenham2022orthogonalising}, have applied orthogonalization using SVD to matrix optimization problems.
-However, since SVD is not computationally efficient in GPU environments, these methods fail to scale to foundation model training.
+Beyond applying orthogonalization, a key innovation of Muon is its use of a GPU-friendly method---Newton-Schulz iterations (typically with five steps)---to perform inexact matrix orthogonalization, making it well-suited for modern foundation model training.
+In fact, several earlier methods, including spectral gradient descent \citep{carlson2015stochastic,carlson2015stochastic1,carlson2015preconditioned} and orthogonalized gradient descent \citep{tuddenham2022orthogonalising}, have already adopted SVD-based orthogonalization for matrix optimization problems.
+However, since SVD is not computationally efficient on GPUs when training large-scale neural networks, these methods fail to scale to foundation model training.

-Inspired by Muon and its orthogonalization subroutine, we aim at developing a faster, lightweight orthogonalization method to be implemented in Muon and its variants.
-Specifically, our design leverages the widely observed phenomenon that the gradient matrices of NN parameters are often low-rank (see, e.g., \cite{hao2024flora,hu2022lora,malladi2023fine,zhao2024galore}).
-To exploit this low-rank property, we propose performing low-rank orthogonalization by incorporating well-known matrix approximation techniques for low-rank matrices \cite{drineas2006fast,halko2011finding}.
+Inspired by Muon and its orthogonalization subroutine, we aim to develop a faster and more lightweight orthogonalization method to further enhance Muon and its variants.
+Specifically, our design leverages the widely observed phenomenon that the gradient matrices of NN parameters are often low-rank (see, e.g., \citep{hao2024flora,hu2022lora,malladi2023fine,zhao2024GaLore}).
+To exploit this low-rank property, we propose performing low-rank orthogonalization by incorporating well-known low-rank matrix approximation techniques \citep{drineas2006fast,halko2011finding}.
 Our approach first constructs a low-rank projection of the gradient matrix using QR decomposition on a sketched matrix, and then performs orthogonalization on the projected matrix by leveraging its structure.
-Our proposed low-rank orthogonalization offers two main advantages over common orthogonalization: \begin{itemize} \item {\bf Computational efficiency:} Orthogonalization can be seen as computing the polar factor of a given full matrix.
-In contrast, our low-rank orthogonalization first computes the Q factor of a smaller sketched matrix, followed by the polar factor of a projected matrix constructed using the Q factor.
+Our proposed low-rank orthogonalization offers two main advantages over existing orthogonalization methods: \begin{enumerate}[leftmargin=1.8em] \item {\bf Computational Efficiency:} Traditional orthogonalization can be seen as computing the polar factor of a given full matrix.
+To exploit the low-rank property, our low-rank orthogonalization first computes the $Q$ factor of a smaller sketched matrix, and then computes the polar factor of a projected matrix constructed using the $Q$ factor.
 Since both the QR decomposition and polar decomposition are performed on much smaller matrices, our low-rank approach enjoys substantial computational savings for large-scale problems.